They are two kinds of the Cannabis sativa plant,

 Another popular cannabinoids that you might have heard of is Tetrahydrocannabinol (THC)

 CBD and THC are very similar, but the microscopic difference has made the two vastly different from each other.

 One of the great differences that CBD has from THC is that while THC is known and commonly used because it gets you “high”, CBD does not give that “high”, psychoactive effect.

-CBD hemp oil is completely legal because it contains very little THC.
-To be legal, it must have no more than 0.3 percent THC.
+CBD oil is completely legal because it contains very little THC.
+To be legal, it must have no more than 0.2 percent of THC.